Imagen única de: Revista Ancient Warfare Vol Ix.6 - Las Secuelas De La Batalla

 Add text about your payment

-Enjoy Ancient Warfare Magazine Vol Ix.6 - The Aftermath of the Battle
+Enjoy Ancient Warfare Magazine Vol. IX.6 - The Aftermath of the Battle

 Subject: Sidney E. Dean, Germanic post-battle human sacrifice - bog bodies and broken swords